okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

-kubectl get pod 										| Get info about all running pods kubectl describe pod <pod>								| Describe one pod kubectl expose pod <pod> --port=444 --name=frontend		| Expose the port of a pod (creates a new service)
+kubectl get pod 										| Get info about all running pods kubectl describe pod <pod>								| Describe one pod kubectl expose pod <pod> --port=444 --name=frontend		| Expose the port of a pod (creates a new service) kubectl port-forward <pod> 8080 							| Port forward the local machine kubectl attach <podname> -i									| Attach to pod kubectl exec <pod> -- command 								| Execute a command on the pod